Guide to the Southern end of Klong Prao Beach

 If you’ve rented a kayak on the beach then you can paddle into the estuary and can go around a kilometre along the river.
 Go past the houses, Aana Resort, and River View Villas (one bedroom bungalows available for monthly rent) and you’ll come to a lagoon with two mangrove lined rivers leading off it.
 The narrow river on the right, near Santhiya Tree Resort’s hotel block is picturesque.
 It’s also possible to swim here.

 In the evenings an area along the river leading off at the right of the lagoon comes alight with fireflies.
 On a good night the mangrove trees light up like Christmas illuminations, although getting the fireflies to form any readable festive phrases or outlines of recognisable Disney cartoon characters is next to impossible.
-(I know, I’ve tried.)
 Both Iyara and Phu Talay restaurants run free firefly trips down here for anyone dining at their restaurants.

 Further south, 10 minutes walk away, Centara Tropicana Resort, is one of the largest on the island but only has a relatively small stretch of beachfront, so expect the battles for sunbeds to be fierce.
 However, the bungalows and hotel rooms are very bright and spacious and it is only a few minutes walk to the village.
-Adjacent, Barali Resort doesn’t seem to have much personality, but it’s a good 4 star resort that’s unlikely to provoke any strong reactions from guests.
-Spacious, well appointed bungalows which were refurbished in 2018, but packed quite close together.

 Near the Centara Tropicana, Blue Lagoon bungalows has a loyal following among travellers and seekers of peace & quiet.
 A pontoon bridge links Blue Lagoon to the beach on the opposite side of the small estuary .

-Once on the opposite side you will see Lin Bungalows, another cheap place to stay with better than average concrete bungalows in a very pleasant setting by the beach.
+Once on the opposite side you will see Lin Bungalows, another inexpensive and deservedly popular place to stay with better than average concrete bungalows in a very pleasant setting by the beach.
 There’s only a handful of bungalows and these are usually booked a long time in advance by repeat guests.
-You can also walk along the remaining southern section of the beach, past The Dewa, VAYNA Boutique & Emerald Cove resorts, to the headland.
-More on this stretch of beach later.

 Along the main road in Klong Prao village

-In the village of Klong Prao, around 5-10 minutes walk from Santhiya Tree, Barali & Centara Tropicana Resorts and 2 minutes drive south if the airstrip, there are still quite a few local shops, a temple, a school, a gas station plus a selection of restaurants catering to tourists, a decent bakery, a clinic, an elephant camp plus a bank, several ATMs and both 7-eleven and Lotus minimarts.
-As it is home to a community of locals and also a large number of Thai and Cambodian workers you’ll find it easy to get ‘real’ Thai food at normal prices and won’t feel as though you are staying in a tourist ghetto.
+In the village of Klong Prao, around 5-10 minutes walk from Santhiya Tree, Barali & Centara Tropicana Resorts, there are still quite a few local shops, a temple, a school, a gas station plus a selection of restaurants catering to tourists, a decent bakery, a clinic, an elephant camp plus a bank, several ATMs and CJ More, 7-eleven and Lotus minimarts.

 For excellent Thai food, try Kati Culinary roadside near the elephant camp at the southern end of the village.
 Kati has some of the best Thai food on the island.
 Well worth trying and if you disagree get your tastebuds fixed and then go back and try again.
 The restaurant can be very busy in high season and they make dishes fresh from scratch.
 So don’t expect super quick service.

 At the northern end of the village, past the 7-eleven, is a permanent market with roadside stalls selling various types of streetfood and fruit.
 Again, this isn’t aimed specifically at tourists, you’ll find many locals and hotel staff buying food here.
 The stalls tend to be at their liveliest from late afternoon until around 9pm.
-Here you will find the excellent ‘ Apple Kitchen’ .
-Basically an open fronted food stall with a good selection of Thai and seafood with few plastic tables and chairs set up outside.
-It’s often very busy in the evening.
-Also in the area is Sam Sao (Three sisters) a rice and curry restaurant which is only open for breakfast or very early lunch.
-There are a dozen or so pre-made Thai curries and you just pick two or three of them to have with rice.
-It’s always packed out at 7am

-A good choice if you want a proper Thai massage is Thanaporn Massage, opposite the temple by the road inland which leads to ‘Klong Prao Health Promoting Clinic’.
+A good choice if you want a proper, tough, Thai massage is Thanaporn Massage, opposite the temple by the road inland which leads to ‘Klong Prao Health Promoting Clinic’.
 It is locally owned and has been there for many years.
 They offer the usual range of Thai massages, body scrubs and hair braiding.
 Massage is from 250 Baht / hour.
 We’ve had a few guests try it and they all say that it did wonders for their ailments which ranged from injuries from a car accident to muscle strains from lifting weights.

-Another good massage option is Coco Massage, near The Gallery Hotel at the south end of the village.
+Another good massage option is Lemon Massage, near The Gallery Hotel at the south end of the village.
 But this is more the type of place you go to if you want a gentle rubdown accompanied by the sound of traditional Thai music and the smell of lemongrass wafting through the air-conditioning.

 On the inland side of the main road in this area, opposite the turning for Blue Lagoon you’ll see a tour agent with bicycles for rent for 100 Baht / day.
 Bike rental is also available at the gas station in the centre of Klong Prao village.
 A bicycle is a relatively easy way to explore the area between Kai Bae and White Sand beach.
 There are some inclines, not no super steep hills and the road is wide and in good condition.